Acura Recalls

 A loose driver's seat may not adequately restrain the driver during a crash, increasing the risk of injury.

 Dealers will replace the driver's seat cushion frame, free of charge.
-Owner notification letters are expected to be mailed March 9, 2026.
+Owner notification letters were mailed March 10, 2026.
 Owners may contact Honda's customer service at 1-888-234-2138.
 Honda's numbers for this recall are ONC, KND, BNE and ZNF.
 Vehicle Identification Numbers (VINs) involved in this recall will become searchable on NHTSA.gov beginning February 5, 2026.
 This recall expands previous NHTSA recall number 24V859.